 It is important for patients to remember that their breasts are sisters not twins, and that one breast may heal faster than the other!

 Many patients talk about experiencing ‘boob greed’ following a breast augmentation.
 This relates to a period of extreme emotion following breast surgery, where patients wish their breasts were bigger and that they had chosen bigger implants.
 Boob greed usually only lasts a few days or weeks and we believe this is due to a mixture of excitement and anticipation in the run up to surgery and the psychological cycle patients experience after their procedure.

 In the first few days and weeks after your operation, your body is repairing itself.
-The physical challenges associated with the process may affect the way that the brain is working.
+The physical and emotional challenges associated with recovery from surgery may affect the way that the brain is working.
 It is important that you have support at home from your family and friends after your operation.
-If you experience any confusion or you are feeling emotional following your operation it is important that you speak with your MYA surgeon or clinical nurse team.
+If you experience any confusion or you are feeling emotional following your operation it is important that you speak with your MYA clinical team.

 Can you predict the final breast size after implants?

 It is not possible for surgeons to guarantee what bra/cup size a patient will achieve following a breast enlargement.
 The MYA surgeon will discuss the patient’s desired bra/cup size and recommend a range of implant sizes to achieve their desired outcome.
 The surgeon will determine which implant to use during the operation dependent on the patient’s chest frame and dimensional measurements.
 For a more detailed insight into breast implant sizes, take a look at our breast implant size guide.

 Do I have unrealistic expectations of cosmetic surgery?

 Whilst the majority of patients are pleased with the results of their procedure, some patients may feel dissatisfied.
 It is important that patients match their personal expectations with their surgeon’s recommendations as to what is achievable.
 If a patient’s expectations are unrealistic, the surgery they request may not be right for them.